-Because of each taxpayer's unique circumstances, Calvin College cannot provide tax advice or assistance related to tax credits or how to claim the credit.
+Because of each taxpayer's unique circumstances, Calvin University cannot provide tax advice or assistance related to tax credits or how to claim the credit.
 Please contact your tax advisor or the IRS for questions about the Lifetime Learning Credit or American Opportunity Credit.

 Canadian Tax Benefits

-Calvin College will provide Canadian tax forms TL11A to all Canadians students upon request.
+Calvin University will provide Canadian tax forms TL11A to all Canadians students upon request.
 Requests for this form are taken by the Financial Services Office beginning the last week of January for the previous calendar year.

 The TL11A verifies the registration status of the student, and provides the total dollar amount of tuition charged during the calendar year.